isBatak/website/_posts/one-next-js-link-tip.md

 ## Reasons 🌈

-- Next.js Link is utility component which doesn't render any HTMl element, instead it just clones the children and prepends some additional props (ref, onClick, href)
+Next.js Link is utility component which doesn't render any HTMl element, instead it just clones the children and prepends some additional props (ref, onClick, href).

-- If you colocate Next.js Link inside `SomeSpecificFeatureButton` you are mixing two concerns (presentational and behavioral) and you can't opt-out form behavioral one if you need to reuse this component in some different context, for example attach `onClick` handler to `SomeSpecificFeatureButton` and open a delete action modal.
+If you colocate Next.js Link inside `SomeSpecificFeatureButton` you are mixing two concerns (presentational and behavioral) and you can't opt-out form behavioral one if you need to reuse this component in some different context, for example attach `onClick` handler to `SomeSpecificFeatureButton` and open a delete action modal.